Italian Argentines: History

 During the Spanish conquest of what would be present-day Argentine territory, an Italian Leonardo Gribeo, from the region of Sardinia, accompanied Pedro de Mendoza to the place where Buenos Aires would be founded.
 From Cagliari to Spain, to Río de la Plata, then to Buenos Aires, he brought an image of Saint Mary of Good Air, to which the "miracle" of having reached a good place was attributed, giving the founded city its name in Spanish: Buenos Aires (lit. "good airs").

 The presence of Italians in the Río de la Plata Basin predates the birth of Argentina.
 Small groups of Italians began to emigrate to the present-day Argentine territory already in the second half of the 17th century.

 There were already Italians in Buenos Aires during the May Revolution, which started the Argentine War of Independence.
 In particular, Manuel Belgrano, Manuel Alberti and Juan José Castelli, all three of Italian descent, were part of the May Revolution and the Primera Junta.
 The Italian community had already grown to such an extent that in 1836 the Kingdom of Piedmont-Sardinia sent an ambassador, Baron Picolet d'Hermilion.

 However, the stream of Italian immigration to Argentina became a mass phenomenon only from 1880 to 1920, during the Great European immigration wave to Argentina.
 Over that time period, about two million Italians settled in Argentina, with one million coming from 1900 to 1914.
 A small number of Italo-Albanians also emigrated to Argentina from Southern Italy.
+The various waves of Italian immigration influenced the social position of Italians in Argentina.
+In 1913, the Italian consul in Rosario, Adolfo Rossi, journeyed through the provinces of Santa Fe, Corrientes, and the Chaco.
+His report painted the image that the first Italian settlers and their sons "were in a paradise, the renters of land in a purgatory, and the lot of the newest immigrants, struggling against debt and privation, was an inferno."

 In 1887, Italians accounted for 60.4% of all immigration to Argentina, then there was a decrease as the percentage of Spanish immigration increased.
 The effect of Italian immigration to Argentina was important for the constitution of Argentine society.
 In Argentina there are influences of Italian culture that are still evident in modern times.
 Outside of Italy, Argentina is the country with the highest percentage of Italians, and the one with the greatest examples of Italian culture.